When the Japanese first started selling cars in the USA, people quickly dismissed them as tinny junk. But then a funny thing happened....

 James Bond: Just a drop in the ocean.

 And by the late 1970's, word-of-mouth was starting to spread - that you could drive a Japanese car for over 100,000 miles with few troubles!
 Bear in mind that the typical Pinto, Vega, or even Chevy Caprice was headed for the junkyard after 8 years and 80,000 miles, this was a staggering level of reliability.
-Of course, Japanese cars rusted like mad in the Northwestern United States - but then again, everything rusted in the Northwestern United States.
+Of course, Japanese cars rusted like mad in the Northeastern United States - but then again, everything rusted in the Northeastern United States.
 And more and more young people were moving to the "sun belt" where rust was not such an issue.

 And word-of-mouth sold more Toyotas than all the "Oh, What a Feeling!" ads put together.
 Back then, people did nothing but bitch about how crappy their 1979 Malibu was (a car so cheaply built, the rear windows didn't roll down, unless you paid extra for the option) or their 1978 Chevette (a car so cheaply built that the back seat was an option!).
 Constantly being recalled, and constantly breaking down after their 12-month warranty expired, no one was very happy with American iron.
 Meanwhile their friends driving "cheap Japanese junk" were quietly reporting that they were getting over 100,000 miles on the original clutch!
 Hmmmm...
 Maybe?
 Nah!

 By the way, a friend of mine was given the car shown above as a wedding present.
 Although neither of them worked in any field remotely automotive, they traded in that "cheap Japanese junk" for a Pinto, because they were "Patriotic Americans."
 The Pinto lasted four years, I think.
+The Celica today is a collector's item.
+It also had air conditioning.

 By the late 1970's, Chrysler was facing bankruptcy (sound familiar?) as its large, outdated cars were dinosaurs on the highway - barely getting 10 miles per gallon in an era where gas was heading toward a staggering dollar-a-gallon.
 Chrysler was bailed out, and came out with a new line of small, front-wheel-drive cars, in part from technology it obtained from Volkswagen and Renault, both partners in joint-ventures.
 Ford and GM were facing similar problems, but due to their larger size and better product mix, were able to survive without a bailout.